×

-Indirect Object Pronouns in Spanish: Everything You Need to Know [Quiz Included!]
+Indirect Object Pronouns in Spanish [Quiz Included]

+Indirect object pronouns help you sound more natural.
+They’re words that replace nouns to make you sound less repetitive, like “it.”
 But what do indirect object pronouns in Spanish look like, and how do they work?

 What Are the Spanish Indirect Object Pronouns?